 Helen is renowned for acting against high level organisations and has won cases against, for example the Ministry of Defence, Crossrail, law firms, major construction companies and insurers.
+She frequently represents high-profile clients - most recently securing a successful settlement for Nick Sturdee in his claim against the BBC.

-Helen has a particular interest and expertise in dealing with claims arising from accidents in the construction industry.
-She is regarded as an expert in the field and is frequently invited to speak on the subject.
-She is the “go to” solicitor for accidents on large transport infrastructure projects and acted for the parents of the only person who has been fatally injured during the construction of Crossrail, Rene Tkacik.
+With specialist expertise in dealing with claims arising from accidents in the construction industry, Helen is regarded as an expert in the field and is frequently invited to speak on the subject.
+She is the “go to” solicitor for accidents on large transport infrastructure projects and acted for the parents of the only person who was fatally injured during the construction of Crossrail, Rene Tkacik.

-Helen is Surrey Law Society’s Lawyer of the Year 2023, is an APIL accredited Senior Litigator, is ranked in Chambers & Partners 2024.
-Helen Clifford Law is an APIL Accredited Practice and is ranked by Legal 500.
+Helen is a litigator who acts for a diverse range of clients including individuals, charities, and campaign groups.
+She was Surrey Law Society’s Lawyer of the Year 2023, is an APIL accredited Senior Litigator, is top ranked in Chambers & Partners 2025 and Helen Clifford Law is an APIL Accredited Practice and ranked by Legal 500.
+During her career Helen has been consulted in relation to a whole range of matters and was also an adviser to the Rt.
+Hon.
+Sir Desmond de Silva Q.C.

 In addition to her fee earning work, Helen campaigns for improved health and safety in the workplace.
 She is a director of the London Hazards Centre and legal adviser to the Construction Safety Campaign and Families Against Corporate Killers (FACK).